hanpq/getps.dev/docs/generate_sids.md

 ﻿---
 id: generate_sids
-title: How to generate SIDs for domain and local identities
+title: Generate SIDs
 ---

+# How to generate SIDs for domain and local identities

 Use the below command to create a SID object for a domain user